FPO v1.0 MASP – Multi Asset Single Pool¶

 The initial underlying assets are BTC and ETH, but can be extended to any assets.
 The long-term vision for the FinNexus Crypto Supermarket includes the tokenization of bespoke options positions on any cryptocurrency, stock, physical assets, index or really any asset with a dynamic price feed.

-Options will be American type and can be exercised or traded any time freely before expiration against the single liquidity pool on the chain where the exposure is held.
+Options will be American type and can be exercised any time freely before expiration against the single liquidity pool on the chain where the exposure is held.
 Some restrictions may be understandably added in the first few iterations here to control risks.
+On 4th Nov 2020, a one-hour chill time restriction is added.

-Pool shares are tokenized and sent to pool participants as certificates.
+Pool shares are tokenized as FPT tokens and sent to pool participants as certificates.

 The pool size is measure by the net value in USD, which changes according to the distribution of premiums, moneyness of options, exercising, sell-back, and other associated features.